-Yale Privacy Lab is an initiative of the Information Society Project at Yale Law School.
+Privacy Lab is an initiative of the Information Society Project at Yale Law School.
 We explore the connection between privacy, security, and anonymity through hands-on software and hardware implementation, such as cybersecurity workshops.
-As the technical arm of the Information Society Project, we are quickly becoming an intellectual resource for projects around campus, strengthening the networks between technologists, lawyers, students, and researchers.
+As the technical arm of the Information Society Project, we are an intellectual resource for projects around campus, strengthening the networks between technologists, lawyers, students, and researchers.

 Why does Yale need a Privacy Lab?

 The Yale community is increasingly concerned about digital privacy and security, an arena that requires interdisciplinary collaboration.
-Yale Privacy Lab is a nexus for training and discussions about these contemporary issues, as well as a resource for cryptographic and anonymity tools.
+Privacy Lab is a nexus for training and discussions about these contemporary issues, as well as a resource for cryptographic and anonymity tools.
 Yale Law School, and the YLS Clinics in particular, need a central resource to consult for technological expertise in the swiftly-changing digital privacy landscape.

 What can Privacy Lab do for you?

 We provide informal cybersecurity advice and recommendations, as well as detailed trainings in the use of Free and Open Source Software (FOSS).
-Yale Privacy Lab is committed to fostering software, hardware, and spectrum freedom: digital freedom is essential for the creation, implementation, and improvement of secure and privacy-respecting technology.
+Privacy Lab is committed to fostering software, hardware, and spectrum freedom: digital freedom is essential for the creation, implementation, and improvement of secure and privacy-respecting technology.
 Transparency in the design, development, and operation of technology is a requirement for users of that technology to preserve and expand their digital freedom.
 This is perhaps nowhere more relevant than in the realm of cybersecurity.

 Who runs Privacy Lab?